 Humana offers this training to all subcontractors supporting its contracts for Medicaid or Medicare-Medicaid programs, based on Humana's applicable contractual and regulatory obligations to the states.
 Please note that some state Medicaid plans may have state-specific cultural competency trainings.

-Humana Healthy Horizons is a Medicaid product offered by affiliates of Humana Inc. 564303MUL0924 (HUMP398003) GHHM8CQEN0224
+Humana Healthy Horizons in Virginia is a Medicaid product of Humana Wisconsin Health Organization Insurance Corporation.
+691501VA0325 GHHM8CQEN0224